Science Adventure Classes

 Fur, Feathers, and Scales

-Compare and contrast patterns on fur, feathers, and scales in real specimens from our educational loan collection, and tie these observations to animal survival strategies.
+Compare and contrast patterns on fur, feathers, and scales in real specimens from the museums own live animals as well as our educational loan collection.
+Learn how to tie these observations to animal survival strategies.

 Exploring Ancient Egypt

 Unearth the wonders of ancient Egypt by linking its art, architecture, writing, artifacts, and mummies with the unique desert landscape along the Nile.

 Class Presentation Style